 Can the police arrest someone for assault based on word alone, without any evidence?

 The victim does not want to prosecute.
-Can I still be prosecuted?
+Can the State still prosecute me?

 Yes, this happens all the time.
 There is no law that states that if a victim does not want to prosecute, the case must be dropped.
 In North Texas counties, the opposite is generally true.
 Once submitted by the police department to the district attorney’s office, prosecutors generally move forward with the case.
 It is highly advisable to retain an attorney immediately.
 The victim can call the prosecutor every day and beg to dismiss the case and the prosecutor can (and often does) still move forward.